 We honor Maestro Aronson as a survivor of World War II—after enduring incomprehensible suffering in two death camps, Lev Aronson made his way to the United States.
 Once a student of the legendary Gregor Piatigorsky, Maestro Aronson served as principal cellist of the Dallas Symphony Orchestra.
 He turned darkness into light.
 His cello students became a veritable list of who’s who in the cello world.
 Today, they still carry on his vision of generosity, community and humanity.

-When I was a student of Mr. Aronson, I learned his philosophy of the cello centered upon the vocal qualities of the instrument.
-He was an artist who knew how to reach inside a person and gaze into the soul.
-Like many of his other students, I'm conscious of carrying on his legacy, carrying it with me every day, in my mind and in my heart.
+One of Mr. Aronson’s last students was the cellist Brian Thornton who founded the Aronson Cello Festival (ACF) to honor his teacher: “He was an artist who knew how to reach inside a person and gaze into the soul.
+Like many of his other students, I'm conscious of carrying on his legacy, carrying it with me every day, in my mind and in my heart.”

-Brian Thornton Founding | Artistic Director The Aronson Cello Festival March 2018
+Brian Thornton | Founding Artistic Director

 Ty Kim | Inaugural Board Chairman, The Aronson Cello Festival (ACF)